Amazon begins rolling out bigger UPS and FedEx-style delivery trucks

 While Amazon purchased the vehicles last year, the branded trucks have been parked for months in locations around the United States, including in Amazon lots in New Jersey and California dairy country.
 The company declined to state why it waited so long to roll out the new fleet.

-Drivers familiar with the new vehicles said they can carry more and bigger packages than the Mercedes-Benz DAIGn.DE, Fiat Chrysler FCHA.MI, and Ford Motor Co F.N vans Amazon contractors dispatch around the country.
+Drivers familiar with the new vehicles said they can carry more and bigger packages than the Mercedes-Benz , Fiat Chrysler , and Ford Motor Co vans Amazon contractors dispatch around the country.

 Two drivers, who declined to be named for fear of retaliation, opted not to switch to the new vehicles because they are heavier and more difficult to maneuver than Amazon vans.

-Amazon came under fire last year for failing to properly train drivers who work for its fast-growing network of delivery partners.
-ProPublica, BuzzFeed and other news outlets published reports detailing Amazon van accidents that resulted in injuries and deaths.
+Amazon came under fire last year after ProPublica, BuzzFeed and other news outlets reported on Amazon's training practices and van accidents that resulted in injuries and deaths.
+Amazon said in an email Friday that van drivers must undergo training that includes two days of classroom instruction and two days of ride-alongs with experienced drivers.

 Amazon suspended its upstart Amazon Shipping program for non-Amazon packages in June to prioritize deliveries to its own customers.